silklabs/silk/CONTRIBUTING.md

 ## Silk's philosophy

-Silk's mission is to make the IoT field accessible through JavaScript, we want our developers to do pretty much anything and everything with just the web, with just JavaScript.
+Silk's mission is to make the IoT field more secure and accessible through JavaScript, we want our developers to do pretty much anything and everything with just the web, with just JavaScript.

 We also try to expand our devices support so more developers have access to all the features we are providing them with.